Andy Frye Stadium

-Joe McDaniel Field at Andy Frye Stadium is a stadium in Danville, Kentucky, located on the campus of the Centre College.
+Joe McDaniel Field at Andy Frye Stadium is a stadium in Danville, Kentucky, located on the campus of Centre College.
 It is the home of the Centre Colonels football, lacrosse, and track teams.

 It was constructed on the grounds of Farris Stadium, which was demolished in 2022.
 The playing surface is named for Joe McDaniel, who was Centre's head football coach from 1980 to 1997, and the stadium is named for Andy Frye, who has coached the team since 1998.